 Conclusion

 Managing a Kafka cluster effectively is an ongoing process that combines careful initial setup with diligent monitoring and maintenance.
 By following these best practices, you can build a robust, scalable, and secure Kafka infrastructure that reliably serves your real-time data needs and supports innovative applications.
-For a deeper dive into operational reliability, consider exploring Chaos Engineering principles.

 Next: Apache Kafka Glossary